senzing-garage/sz-semantics/NOTES.md

 ## TODO:

-generate RDF directy to a file, to avoid large string

 generate RDF for data records first, retaining in-memory only the required metadata per record

 represent the DISCLOSED relationships (see "strw" dataset)